Spirit Airlines: 2000s

 In 2000, the US Federal Aviation Administration (FAA) fined Spirit Airlines $67,000 for violating federal regulations on cabin and seat markings and placards.
-Discrepancies were found in the marking and placarding of emergency equipment, passenger seats, storage areas and doors on eight of Spirit's DC9 and MD80 aircraft.
+Discrepancies were found in the marking and placarding of emergency equipment, passenger seats, storage areas and doors on eight of Spirit's DC-9 and MD-80 aircraft.

 In November 2001, Spirit inaugurated service to San Juan, Puerto Rico.
-They implemented a fully integrated Spanish-language customer service plan including a website and dedicated reservation line.
+They implemented a fully integrated Spanish-language customer service plan, including a website and dedicated reservation line.

 In the fall of 2003, Spirit resumed flights to Washington, D.C.'s Ronald Reagan Washington National Airport, which were suspended after the September 11 attacks.
 Spirit began service to Grand Cayman, San Francisco, and Boston in 2006.
-In 2007, Spirit filed DOT applications to offer service to Costa Rica, Haiti, the Netherlands Antilles and Venezuela.
+In 2007, Spirit filed DOT applications to offer service to Costa Rica, Haiti, the Netherlands Antilles, and Venezuela.

 In January 2005, Ben Baldanza was hired as the President of Spirit, with the goal of making the company profitable.
 In 2006, following an investment by Indigo Partners, Baldanza was elevated to the CEO role and held the position for 10 years.
 This included a complete transformation of the business model and a public offering in 2011.

 In 2006, Spirit exercised options to order 30 Airbus A320-200 aircraft for further expansion.
 Deliveries began in March 2010.

 In June 2008, Spirit Airlines made a WARN (Worker Adjustment and Retraining Notice) application to potentially relocate or lay off hundreds of pilots and flight attendants, and the closure of their San Juan and LaGuardia crew bases.
 In September 2008, Spirit began placing advertisements on the side of aircraft, overhead bins, tray tables, seatback inserts and bulkheads.

 In May 2009, after more than four years of inconclusive negotiations between the airline and the Air Line Pilots Association (ALPA), Spirit pilots overwhelmingly (98% of votes) voted in favor of strike action over compensation, work rules, and benefits.
 At that time, Spirit pilots were among the lowest-paid Airbus pilots in the United States.
 On June 12, 2010, Spirit grounded its flights when its unionized pilots walked out on strike, stranding thousands of passengers.
 This was the first passenger airline strike by American ALPA-represented pilots since Comair in 2001.